Login form has CSRF protection

 Skip (N/A) when: Application uses only JSON API authentication with bearer tokens (no cookies) — CSRF requires cookie-based sessions.
 Signal: auth is entirely stateless JWT with no session cookies.

-Cross-reference: The session-tokens-secure check verifies the cookie security flags that complement CSRF token validation.
+session-tokens-securecheck verifies the cookie security flags that complement CSRF token validation. -

-Detail on fail: "Login endpoint at /api/auth/login accepts POST with session cookies but has no CSRF token, no Origin validation, and cookies use SameSite=None".
+"Login endpoint at /api/auth/login accepts POST with session cookies but has no CSRF token, no Origin validation, and cookies use SameSite=None". -

 Remediation: CSRF on a login endpoint allows an attacker to log victims into an attacker-controlled account (login CSRF), enabling account takeover indirectly.
 If using NextAuth, CSRF protection is already built in — verify you're using the standard signin flow: